MTirop/DSF-PT11-Phase3-Project/README.md

 While the Decision Tree showed very strong performance, especially in Recall and F1-score, the Random Forest's superior ROC AUC and significantly lower False Positives (which can be costly in a business context) make it the preferred choice for deployment.
 The slight trade-off in Recall for Random Forest compared to Decision Tree is compensated by its higher precision and better overall discriminative power.

-#### 5.2 Feature Importance
+#### 5.2 Random Forest Model Visualization
-From our selected model of Random Forest the next step was to  analyse feature importance so as to give recommendations on whether some features( predictors) has higher impact on determining the customers who churned.
+From our selected model of Random Forest the next step was to  analyse feature importance, check churn probability distribution and compare probabilities verses actual outcome ,make conclusions on the model performance and share recommendations to the senior management.
+* #### Feature Importance

 ```# Feature importances from the Random Forest model
 feature_importances = best_rf_model.feature_importances_